Spirit Airlines Inc. (SAVE) Shares Soar Above 1-Year High

 SAVE’s Market Performance

-The stock of Spirit Airlines Inc. (SAVE) has seen a 3.29% increase in the past week, with a -0.67% drop in the past month, and a -10.62% fall in the past quarter.
-The volatility ratio for the week is 2.35%, and the volatility levels for the past 30 days are at 2.27% for SAVE.
-The simple moving average for the last 20 days is 2.73% for SAVE’s stock, with a simple moving average of -16.75% for the last 200 days.
+The stock of Spirit Airlines Inc. (SAVE) has seen a 4.05% increase in the past week, with a 3.05% rise in the past month, and a -3.84% fall in the past quarter.
+The volatility ratio for the week is 2.31%, and the volatility levels for the past 30 days are at 2.29% for SAVE.
+The simple moving average for the past 20 days is 4.12% for SAVE’s stock, with a -15.11% simple moving average for the past 200 days.

 Analysts’ Opinion of SAVE